belzebuthecat/swiftui-mps-nbody-particle-simulator/README.md

 4. **Visualization Tips**:
    - Use random colors for more visually distinct galaxy components
    - Enable camera orbit on multiple axes for cinematic views
-   - Press "A" to toggle auto mode for hands-free demonstrations

 ## Troubleshooting